Stay-at-home Brits defy Olympic exodus predictions

 LONDON (Reuters) - Defying gloomy predictions that Londoners would leave in their droves to avoid the crowds and disruption that accompany the Games, passenger figures show that most people have opted to stay at home and enjoy the Olympic party.

-More than 10 million people braved torrential rain and then scorching summer temperatures to see the Olympic flame on its 8,000 mile (12,870 km) journey across the length and breadth of the United Kingdom, according to Games organiser Locog.
+More than 10 million people braved torrential rain and then scorching summer temperatures to see the Olympic flame on its 8,000 mile journey across the length and breadth of the United Kingdom, according to Games organizer Locog.

 “Numbers taking holidays at this time are fairly consistent with past years,” said ABTA spokeswoman Victoria Bacon.